ddobson1/lush-assessment/README.md

 - The app uses local state only (no global state management library)
 - HTML content in descriptions is rendered using WebView with proper formatting.
 Alternatively, a native HTML decoder could be implemented to remove the loading time of spinning up the WebView, but for simplicity the WebView approach was chosen

+## Testing
+Tested on actual android device, for iOS testing has happend on simulator only

 ## Screen Reccording